rockymadden/canvas-lms-cloud/readme.md

 ## Requirements

-One or more Ubuntu 14.04 LTS servers with:
+Ansible installed locally and one or more Ubuntu 14.04 LTS servers with:
-* OpenSSH server installed and started
+* OpenSSH server installed
-* Basic network interface and hostname configured
+* Network interface and hostname configured
-* SSH keys transferred
+* SSH key transferred

-## Ansible Playbook Usage
+## Usage

 Configure and deploy all production servers:
 ```